HallaSurvivor/Blog/_posts/2022-02-14-talk-practical-topos-theory.md

 ---

-Last Friday I gave a talk in GSS where I tried to give a super concrete application of topos theory to the rest of mathematics.
+Last Friday I gave a talk in GSS where I tried to give a super concrete application of topos theory to "mainstream" mathematics.
 The idea was to solve a simple analysis problem, streamlining the argument by using the internal logic of a sheaf topos.
 The _good_ news is that I think I was quite successful in making my point that "ordinary mathematicians" should care about topos theory and constructive logic.
 The _bad_ news is that the last 10 minutes of my talk were false...
 It didn't end up mattering, but I was still pretty torn up about it.
-Anyways, in this post I'll give an overview of the talk, as well as my mistake.
+Anyways, in this post I'll give an overview of the talk, which should double as a nice description of how to actuallly _use_ topos theory to solve problems.
 I'm planning to start a new series soon where I go over this proof in more detail, explaining the relevant aspects of topos theory along the way!